Nisarg-1406/Plant-vs-Weed-Recognition/README.md

 * [About Me](#about-me)

 ## About Project
 This project aims for the detecting the weeds and plants.
-The project was the industrial project where main aim was to make the weed removal bot, where the bot was required to remove the inwanted weeds from the farm in the effiecient form with minimum cost.
+The project was the industrial project where main aim was to make the weed removal bot, where the bot was required to remove the unwanted weeds from the farm in the effiecient form with minimum cost.
 This part is about the computer vision where it would differenciate between the weed and the plant and give the coordinates where the weed is present.
 The Photos for the field was taken by the Rasberry Pi 4B+ camera and it is not taken from the internet for the processing purpose.
 After detecting the arm of the robot will remove the weed present in the field.

+**Important Note - Here flower is considered as the plant and leaves are considered as the weed for the trial and testing for working purpose of the project on non agricultural field.
+Otherwise code and purpose of the project is absolutely correct.**

 ## Detailed Explanation about Project
 I would be providing the detailed explanation of each and every line of code.